 Intel VS AMD for gaming?
 A new GPU will upgrade your gaming…

 If you have an older PC and a tight budget, gaming shows the most improvement from only a graphics card update, our recommendation would be a

 GTX1660 Super for 1440p gaming will run 230 to 240 bucks, an RTX 2060 Super for great 1440p or entry 4K gaming will run about 410 bucks, and we saw some great sales on the great 4K gaming RTX 2070 Super at 530 right now, but usually around the 700 to 750 mark for price.

 We’ll need to get some Radeon cards in for testing for our next Intel vs AMD video, though for this point we still stand by our previous research into which GPU is best for rendering and gaming, hopefully we can do an update around the new year.

 If you want to know when we drop that video, we’re on Twitter, Instagram and Facebook all at techspinreview.
 And there’s links below if you decide to grab a new motherboard, you can support the channel by using our affiliate links to buy, it’ll help us out here, with no extra cost to you.

 Thanks go to MSI whose test setup for our overclocking guide made extended testing and comparisons in this Intel vs AMD video possible, something we wouldn’t have been able to do otherwise, and inspired this video.

 If you’re thinking about upgrading your rig, are you going with Intel or AMD, and what’s your deciding factor?
 We want to hear your thoughts and questions, down in the comments.
-We really depend on your support, so please SUBSCRIBE button to keep new content coming!
+We really depend on your support, so please take a second to hit Like, subscribe, and the bell.
 We check the comments and try to respond to most, so if you have a question or if we missed something, please tell us down below.
 And let us know what you’d like to see next!